ostrzolekpawel/UnityEventBroker/README.md

 ### Usage Example

-First create instance `EventBusAsync` or your own implementation which implements `IEventBusAsync` interface.
+First create instance `EventBusAsync` or your own implementation of `IEventBusAsync` interface.

 ```cs
 IEventBusAsync _eventBus = new EventBusAsync();